 Stay tuned for information on the 2023 Energy Fair packet!

 Sorry, NO PETS are allowed unless your animal is training to be or is a service animal.

 MREA does not and has never sold any list of the sort.
-MREA staff and some fair participants have been experiencing a higher number of spam emails with Energy Fair attendee lists for sale.
+In the past, MREA staff and some fair participants have experienced spam emails with Energy Fair attendee lists for sale.
 Please know that these solicitations are scams and the senders have not been authorized on behalf of MREA or The Energy Fair.
 We encourage you to mark theses emails as spam and then delete them.

 All current members will be listed on our roster at The Energy Fair Front Gate and receive a membership wristband, which includes entry for the entire weekend.